Crawford County Courthouse (Kansas)

 The building is a three-story reinforced concrete building faced with stone, designed with Classical Revival symmetry, Tuscan columns, pilasters and pedimented entries.
 It is about 123x97 ft in plan.
 It was designed by architects Tonini and Bramblet.

-The listing included the entire courthouse square, about 400x400 ft in size, and a gazebo as a second contributing structureVi.
+The listing included the entire courthouse square, about 400x400 ft in size, and a gazebo as a second contributing structure.
 It also included three non-contributing objects: a Huey helicopter, a Vietnam War veteran's memorial, and a deer statue.